 While traditional decomposing on pistachio shells takes one or more years, Lomi has a way to change that and break down the pistachio shells faster, offering a more sustainable option for your food waste.
 Because Lomi is constantly breaking down the waste, it can take biodegradable products like pistachio shells and break them down in months as opposed to years.

-Lomi has the ability to take all food waste and cycle it evenly so that it is balanced and maintains the perfect environment to become compost.
-This dirt can be used as back into your plants inside your home or your garden.
+Lomi has the ability to take all food waste and cycle it evenly so that it is balanced and maintains the perfect environment to become nutrient-rich fertilizer.
+This fertilizer can be put back into your plants inside your home or your garden.
 If you do not have your own plants, you can recycle them to a friend or neighbor, just so that it is sustainable and reduces landfill waste.

 Final Thoughts

-If you consume a lot of food waste or just want to be proactive with the waste that you generate, it is time to compost the leftovers you have like pistachio shells.
-Pairing this food waste with others in your Lomi gives you the opportunity to decompose evenly and provide organic matter compost for your plants.
+If you consume a lot of food waste or just want to be proactive with the waste that you generate, it is time to recycler the leftovers you have like pistachio shells.
+Pairing this food waste with others in your Lomi gives you the opportunity to decompose evenly and provide nutrient-rich fertilizer for your plants.
 Tackle food waste one day at a time with Lomi and re use pistachio shells to your advantage.